Coventry Building Society: Services

 The Coventry Building Society is authorised by the Prudential Regulation Authority and regulated by both the Financial Conduct Authority and the Prudential Regulation Authority.
-It is a member of the Building Societies Association, the Financial Services Compensation Scheme, the UK Payments Council and UK Cards Association.
+It is a member of the Building Societies Association, the Financial Services Compensation Scheme, the UK Payments Council and the UK Cards Association.

 Key people

 David Thorburn was appointed as chairman of the board in April 2022.
 He had previously held various senior roles in British banks, including four years as chairman of Clydesdale Bank.

-The CEO is Steve Hughes, previously CEO of Principality Building Society, and finance director of Lloyds Banking Group’s general insurance business.
+The current CEO is Steve Hughes, previously CEO of Principality Building Society, and finance director of Lloyds Banking Group’s general insurance business.